yuvalmGS/gigaspaces-wiki-jekyll/xap97net/transaction-read-modifiers.markdown

 {% highlight csharp %}
-// write something under txn X and commit, making it publicly visible ijspace.write( something, txnX, Lease.FOREVER);
+// write something under txn X and commit, making it publicly visible proxy.Write( something, txnX, long.MaxValue);
 txnX.commit();

-// update this something with a new one under a different txn Y ijspace.update( newSomething, txnY, Lease.FOREVER, IJSpace.NO_WAIT);
+// update this something with a new one under a different txn Y proxy.Write( newSomething, txnY, long.MaxValue, 0);

-// all read operations (read, readIfExists, readMultiple, count) return the
+// all read operations (Read, ReadIfExists, ReadMultiple, Count) return the
 // version of the object before txnY was committed (newSomething).
-// operations can be performed with a new txn Z or a null txn ijspace.read( tmpl, null, ReadModifiers.DirtyRead);
+// operations can be performed with a new txn Z or a null txn proxy.Read( tmpl, null, ReadModifiers.DirtyRead);

 // Note: using the same txn (txn Y) will return matches that are visible under the transaction
 {% endhighlight %}